-I’ve been using ConvertKit since October 2015.
-I moved from Mailchimp, which I had used for 4-5 years.
-So it’s natural that I find myself explaining why we moved to Convertkit.
+We’ve been using ConvertKit since October 2015.
+I moved from Mailchimp, which we had used for 4-5 years.
+So why, after all that time invested in one platform, did we move from Mailchimp to ConvertKit?

 Did I have ‘Shiny Red Ball Syndrome’?

 I observe many of my peers moving from application to application based on what ‘Thought Leaders’ are doing in the market.
-It’s possibly the biggest waste of time in business unless you are getting paid for it.
+It’s possibly the biggest waste of time in business unless you’re getting paid for it.

 My friend Mark Schaefer calls this ‘shiny red ball syndrome’.